What's the meaning of the phrase 'Nitty-gritty'?

-There is no evidence to support the suggestion that 'nitty-gritty' has any connection with slave ships.
-It probably originated in the USA as an African-American expression, but that's as near as it gets to slavery.
+There is no evidence of any sort to support the suggestion that the phrase 'nitty-gritty' had any connection with slave ships.
+It originated in the USA as an African-American expression, but that's as near as it gets to slavery.
 It isn't recorded in print until the 1930s, long after slave ships had disappeared, and none of the early references make any link to slavery.

 The first reference that I can find of the phrase in print is from the New York Catalog of Copyright Entries, Part 3 - Musical Compositions, 1937.
 That lists a song titled 'That Nitty Gritty Dance' which was copyrighted by Arthur Harrington Gibbs.